-The Duke of Edinburgh’s International Award – Australia (the Award) requires Award Units to have insurance cover for all Participants and Volunteers.
+The Duke of Edinburgh’s International Award – Australia (the Award) requires Award Centres to have insurance cover for all Participants and Volunteers.
+Insurance obligations of the Award Centre as referenced in the Award Centre Licence Agreement.
 This includes both personal accident and public liability insurance.
 In addition the National Award Authority maintains a further insurance policy for Participants and Volunteers that acts as an umbrella cover.

-The NAA certificate of currency and insurance schedules outlining coverage, geographical limits and limitations on liability is available on this website – see link below.
-It is important to regularly review our insurance certificates and schedules as they are updated annually.
-Participants, their families and volunteers need to refer to their Award Unit for further details.
+The NAO certificate of currency and insurance schedules outlining coverage, geographical limits and limitations of liability or cover is available on this website – see link below.
+It is important to regularly review the NAO’s insurance certificates and schedules as they are updated annually.
+Participants, their families and volunteers need to refer to their Award Centre for further details.

-If activities undertaken are considered to be in a ‘ high’ risk category by your Award Unit, then the onus of responsibility is on the participant or guardian to check their activity is covered under their Award Unit’s insurance policy or if required by the Award Unit to take our separate insurance in relation to these ‘high’ risk activities.
+If activities undertaken are considered to be in a ‘ high’ risk category by your Award Centre, then the onus of responsibility is on the participant or guardian to check their activity is covered under their Award Centre’s insurance policy or if required by the Award Centre to take our separate insurance in relation to these ‘high’ risk activities.

-The NAA does not itself have nominated ‘high’ risk activities, as stated it is up to the participant or guardian to check their activity is covered under their Award Unit.
+The NAO does not itself have nominated ‘high’ risk activities, as stated it is up to the participant or guardian to check their activity is covered under their Award Centre.